 I’ve seen it so often, ‘I’m trying to go vegan but I’m not there yet’.
 When I read or hear that, it tells me that the author simply doesn’t ‘get it’ …. yet.
 It tells me that I need to try harder to find what it is that the author doesn’t yet know about the horrors that our non vegan consumer choices unavoidably cause, I have to find a way to reach them.

-Now before that sparks off a defensive retaliation, please don’t get me wrong – I have never made a secret of the fact that it took me years, decades, to ‘get it’ so that in itself is not the issue.
+Now before that sparks off a defensive retaliation, please don’t get me wrong – I have never made a secret of the fact that it took me years, decades, to ‘get it’.
+The point is that I didn’t know any better.
 Until the penny finally dropped for me I had hardly even heard about veganism, except as a word without definition, or at best, a word with a whole host of preconceptions.
 I thought it was some weird abstemious diet for people who were ultra-strict vegetarians.
 It actually made no sense to me whatsoever.
-Why would anyone actually want to eat stuff that tasted like sawdust, even if it was healthy?
+Why would anyone actually want to eat stuff that (presumably) tasted like sawdust, even if it was healthy?
 I even had my doubts about the health aspect – it was all just a mystery.
 I thought veganism was a diet.
 I thought it was about humans.
-I was ‘mostly’ vegetarian so ‘obviously’ I was a caring consumer, or that’s what I told myself repeatedly.

 Did I actually know any vegans?
 I don’t think so, but if I did, and if by some chance they were reading this, I’d like to tell them something.
 I wish with all my heart that they had told me the truth.
 I wish that they had slapped me – metaphorically or in reality – really hard and explained to me what veganism actually is.
 I wish they’d told me that veganism is a lived ethic that utterly rejects unnecessary use of other individuals to gratify the indulgence of our sad, pathetic species.
 I wish they’d pointed out that violence is part and parcel of everything we do when we are not vegan.
 I wish they had swept away my preconceptions and given me the gift of truth.
 Gift?
 Yes, when I finally found someone to explain veganism to me, it was truly a gift and one beyond price.